Newcastle and Gateshead Water Company: Whittle Dean Water Company

 Robert Nicholson oversaw the construction of five reservoirs at Whittle Dean, on which around 200 men were employed, and tenders were invited for 12 mi of 24 in diameter pipeline.
 By February 1848, work on the reservoirs was nearly finished, but although the number of houses supplied directly with water had risen from 3,205 to 6,788 in the previous year, this still only represented about one third of the houses in the towns.
 By September, the pipeline was being tested, and the Whittle Dean works were completed in the following month.
 The benefit of the new scheme was soon seen, as there was a national outbreak of cholera in December 1848, but "Newcastle escaped almost unscathed", which was attributed to the unpolluted water supply.
 Nearby North Shields, which drew its water from the Tyne, was much less fortunate.

 The directors decided to retain the Elswick works, to be used if the new works at Whittle Dean could not supply enough water.
 They were supplying water to an increasing number of industrial clients, and they were soon facing problems.
 Another small reservoir was built at Whittle Dean in 1850, but with rainfall in 1850 being the lowest for many years, water was also obtained from the Town Moor, the Coxlodge shaft and pumping from the Tyne restarted.
 Consumption had risen from 0.7 e6impgal per day in 1845 to 1.6 e6impgal per day in 1850.
 Land surrounding the Whittle Dean reservoirs was drained to augment the supply, and negotiations to use the River Pont were started.
 The network was still being expanded rapidly, to supply additional houses and factories in Gateshead.
 The company opposed parts of Newcastle's Town Improvements Bill, as it would make digging up streets to lay pipes more difficult, and also promoted their own bill to include more parishes in their area of supply, to increase their working capital, and to regularise the construction of the Great Northern reservoir at Whittle Dean, which had already been built.
-The Act of Parliament was obtained in May 1853, and the company took pride in the fact that water was available 24 hours per day, whereas in London this would not be achieved until 1899.
+The Whittle Dean Waterworks Amendment Act 1853 (16 & 17 Vict. c. iv) was obtained in May 1853, and the company took pride in the fact that water was available 24 hours per day, whereas in London this would not be achieved until 1899.
 However, on 2 September 1853, the first of many to die of cholera occurred in Newcastle, and the company came under severe scrutiny from the town authorities.